YAML Spec

 - Keep

-values unique per spec to simplify handler identification. - Regenerate sources (
+namevalues unique per spec to simplify handler identification. - Regenerate sources (

-) whenever you modify the YAML schema. - If
+./gradlew generate<Variant>DeeplinkSpecs) whenever you modify the YAML schema. - If

-changes manually in your main manifest. - When a deeplink declares typed path, query, or fragment values, the plugin also creates a
+generateManifestFilesis disabled, remember to replicate the<intent-filter>changes manually in your main manifest. - When a deeplink declares typed path, query, or fragment values, the plugin also creates a

-class so your handler receives strongly typed arguments.
+<Name>DeeplinkParamsclass so your handler receives strongly typed arguments.